thibaut-neoledge/azure-docs.fr-fr/articles/expressroute/expressroute-howto-routing-arm.md

    ms.date="10/05/2016"
    ms.author="ganesr"/>

-# Créer et modifier le routage le routage pour un circuit ExpressRoute
+# <a name="create-and-modify-routing-for-an-expressroute-circuit"></a>Create and modify routing for an ExpressRoute circuit

 > [AZURE.SELECTOR]